railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_planning.rst

 * ensuring that your users are committed to the change.

-ERP system implementation is a project carried out using information technology but it's a business project rather than an IT project in itself.
+ERP system implementation is a project carried out using information technology but it is a business project rather than an IT project in itself.
 The challenge of this type of project is in changing the behaviour of those involved at all levels of the enterprise.